tc39/proposal-built-in-modules/README.md

 While this makes importing standard library modules  distinctly different from user defined modules this is also one of the downsides.
-The syntax is different from the import syntax developers should already be familiar with and a dynamic variant would be difficult (gramar wise).
+The syntax is different from the import syntax developers should already be familiar with and a dynamic variant would be difficult (grammar wise).

 Not using a prefix also has the downside of requiring everything from the standard library to live in the same space creating a new “global” namespace and preventing the use of multiple namespaces for different contexts.